 What does Zerodium do with vulnerabilities that it purchases?

-Zerodium is very selective on who they resell the vulnerabilities to.
-Their customers are governments and large defense companies who have the ability and willingness to pay very high sums for for such information.
+Zerodium is very selective on who they resell the vulnerabilities too.
+Their customers are governments and large defense companies who have the ability and willingness to pay very high sums for such information.

-Zero day exploits usually have a short shelf life.
-Eventually the vulnerabilities are found and patched.
-But the persons who originally identify the exploit can certainly cash in at Zerodium or similar sites.
+Zero-day exploits usually have a short shelf life.
+Eventually, the vulnerabilities are found and patched.
+But the persons who initially identify the feat can undoubtedly cash in at Zerodium or similar sites.